 In addition, the OSDSS assists prospective students with learning about the services made available to them, how new students request accommodations, specific accommodations, documentation requirements, and coordination with other campus offices, as needed.

 Requesting Accommodations, Modifications, Aids, and Services

-- Step 3: Once the OSDSS has evaluated the submitted disability documentation, has confirmed that the students documentation meets the necessary criteria for receiving reasonable accommodations, and has received the students completed intake form, the student should contact the OSDSS in order to schedule an Intake Conference with OSDSS staff.
+Step 2: Once the OSDSS has evaluated the submitted disability documentation, and has confirmed that the students documentation meets the necessary criteria for receiving reasonable accommodations, the student will be contacted by the OSDSS in order to schedule an Intake Conference.
 At this meeting, the student and OSDSS staff member will discuss the students accommodation plans, strategies for a successful academic career, and campus resources and services, among other topics.

 All documentation should contain the date of the students evaluation.
 This date of evaluation should be no more than five years prior to the date which it is presented to the OSDSS;